This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

-The decision to make these Easy Spanakopita Triangles was completely based on two facts
+The decision to make these Easy Spanakopita Triangles with Puff Pastry was completely based on two facts:

 - I tried Spanakopita once and loved it

-- and I needed to bring something to our fifth grader’s Greek Pentathlon Feast.
+- and I needed to bring something to a fifth grader’s Greek Pentathlon Feast.

-So basically I pursued a bunch of recipes and quickly discovered that other people used Puff Pastry instead of Phyllo/Fillo/Filo and they’d lived to tell the tale of making what I’ve come to call (in my head) a cheater’s Spanakopita.
-In fact theirs looked so great that I fully committed to making the Easy Spanakopita Triangles by hitting the dreaded “reply all” button on the email going around.
+So basically I perused a bunch of recipes and quickly discovered that other people used Puff Pastry instead of Phyllo/Fillo/Filo and they’d lived to tell the tale of making what I’ve come to call (in my head) a cheater’s Spanakopita.

 - 3 TBSP butter